dded1i/value-investing-dashboard/README.md

 # value-investing-dashboard
-stat final project
-a dashboard/UI that allows investors like us to easily pick stocks for value investing
+stat final project: a dashboard/UI that allows investors like us to easily pick stocks for value investing